sidhu4u/Python-Programs/Basic_Programs/Readme.md

     - check if a given number is in Fibonacci series.
     - find the index position in Fibonacci series.

-pgm11) Program to print ASCII Value of a character
+pgm11) Program to print

+    - ASCII Value of a character
+    - Range of ASCII charater and its values

 pgm12) Python Program for Sum of

     - n natural numbers
     - squares of n natural numbers
     - cube of n natural numbers

-pgm13) Python Program for cube sum of first n natural numbers